Linqiaoqiao2/nlp-ss25-project-team-Superwoman/README.md

 # RAG Project - Summer Semester 2025

-> **Retrieval-Augmented Generation** baseline implementation and roadmap for ongoing development.
+> **🎓 University Course Chatbot – RAG-Based QA System**

 ---

 ## Overview

 This repository hosts the code for a semester-long project on building and experimenting with Retrieval-Augmented Generation (RAG) systems.
-Currently under active development.
+A chatbot designed to answer university course-related queries using website information and open-source language models.

 ---

 ## Folder Structure
 <pre>

 baseline/
-.
 ├── data
+│   ├── cleaned_json
+│   │   └── *** All cleaned data in json format from university website**
+│   │
+│   └── pdfs
-│   ├── ** your data goes here **
+│       └── *** Website data in .pdf format is placed here ***
+├── evaluation
+│   └── evaluation_unsupervised.py
 ├── generator
 │   └── generator.py
 ├── llms
-│   ├── README.MD
-│   └── ** your model goes here **
+│   ├── Place the suitable LLM model here (Dowloadable from https://raw.githubusercontent.com/nomic-ai/gpt4all/main/gpt4all-chat/metadata/models2.json)
+│   └── README.MD
 ├── logs
+│   └── RAGPipeline.log
+├── pipeline.py
+├── requirements.txt
+├── retriever
-│   └── retriever.log
+│   └── retriever_bge_m3.py
 ├── runPipeline.py
-├── retriever
-│   └── retriever.py
 ├── test
+│   ├── F1_score_calculation.py
 │   ├── input
+│   │   ├── f1_qa_input.json
+|   |   ├── bert_qa_input.json
-|   |   └── questions.txt
+│   │   └── questions.txt
 │   ├── outputs
-|   |   └── answers.txt
+│   │   ├── answers.txt
+│   │   └── f1_output.txt
 │   ├── RAGPipelineTest_bge_m3.py
 │   └── test_retriever.py
 └── util
     ├── fileUtil.py
     └── logger_config.py

 </pre>
-## Steps to run from the `baseline` folder
+## Steps to setup and run from the `baseline` folder
+ 1. **Make sure your are currently inside the /baseline folder**
+ 2. **LLMS can be download based on the your preference and placed in the llms folder:**  https://raw.githubusercontent.com/nomic-ai/gpt4all/main/gpt4all-chat/metadata/models2.json
+ 3. **To install the required packages:** Run the below commands in the terminal to install the requiered package
+                ```bash
+                    conda env create -f environment.yml
+                    conda activate rag-bot-test
+                 ```

- 1. **To run chatbot:** python runPipeline.py
+ 4. **To run the chatbot:** python runPipeline.py
- 2. **To run the RAGPipeline with test data/questions:** python test/RAGPipelineTest_bge_m3.py
+ 5. **To access the chatbot UI:** Access the url that is displayed once the server starts.
+Eg: http://127.0.0.1:xxxx

+## Steps to setup and run testcases
+ 1. **Make sure your are currently inside the /baseline folder**
- 3. **To test with new question, add your question to:** test/input/questions.txt
+ 2. **To test with new question, add your question to:** test/input/questions.txt
+ 3. **To run the RAGPipeline with test data/questions:** python test/RAGPipelineTest_bge_m3.py
- 4. **Output file:** test/output/answers.txt
+ 5. **Output file:** test/output/answers.txt
- 5. **LLMS can be download based on the use case and placed in the llms folder:**  https://raw.githubusercontent.com/nomic-ai/gpt4all/main/gpt4all-chat/metadata/models2.json

 ---